High-entropy-alloy nanoparticles: Enabling synthesis

 HEA-NPs are a structural analog to bulk high-entropy alloys (HEAs), but synthesized at the nanoscale.
 The formation of HEAs typically requires high temperature for multi-element mixing; however, high temperature acts against nano-material synthesis due to high-temperature-induced structure aggregation and surface reconstruction.

 In 2018, HEA-NPs were firstly synthesized by a carbothermal shock synthesis.
 (The material and technology are patented.)
 The carbothermal shock employs a rapid high-temperature heating (e.g. 2000 K, in 55 ms) to enable the non-equilibrium synthesis of HEA-NPs with uniform size and homogeneous mixing despite containing immiscible combinations.
 Although rapid quenching is desired to maintain the solid-solution state, too fast cooling rate can hinder structural ordering.
-Therefore the cooling rate should be chosen carefully based on the temperature-time-transformation diagram.
+Therefore, the cooling rate should be chosen carefully based on the temperature-time-transformation diagram.

 Another guide that can be used for the synthesis is the Ellingham diagram.
 Elements at the top of the diagram are easily reduced and tend to form HEA-NPs, while elements at the bottom of the diagram tend to form high-entropy oxide NPs.

 Later, other similar non-equilibrium "shock" methods were also introduced to synthesize HEA-NPs and other types of high entropy nanostructures.
 Recently, a low temperature synthesis through simultaneous multi-cation exchange (below 900 K) has been demonstrated for high-entropy metal sulfide NPs, which may be applied to metal selenides, tellurides, phosphides, and halides as well.

+In 2024 a study showed that induction plasma can be used as a one-step method that enables the continuous synthesis of HEA-NPs directly from elemental metal powders via in-flight alloying.